Save money by making your own pumpkin pie spice with this homemade pumpkin pie spice recipe.

 It’s fall, the time of year that’s all about pumpkin.
-In fact, since moving to Washington (which actually has seasons!)
-I’ve become a bit obsessed with pumpkins and squash every October through December.
+In fact, since moving from Hawaii to Washington (which actually has seasons!), I’ve become a bit obsessed with pumpkins and squash every October through December.
 Don’t believe me?
 Take a look at our front railing!

 I spent a good hour at the pumpkin patch picking out the best pumpkins and squash for creating and testing recipes.
 I couldn’t actually carry them, but hey, I have an awesome husband who emptied them from my trunk and lined them up so nicely!

-This pumpkin obsession is of great benefit to you my friends, because I can’t help but share the awesome recipes I’m coming up with.
+This pumpkin obsession is of great benefit to you my friends, because I can’t help but share the awesome food I’m coming up with while recipe testing.

 When I do have the ability to get out of bed and be on my feet, I’m trying to paint the nursery and get the house ready for baby.
 My sister, husband and mother-in-law have both been a great help in that department.

 But I’ve SO missed blogging, and I really appreciate the sweet messages I’ve gotten from several of you.